 Alligators crossing the road during the “alligator crossing season” is just one of the many common nuisances that locals have to deal with, especially if they’re driving.
 10-12 foot-long alligators would mindlessly cross the road or show up in people’s backyards.
 One relevant sighting in 2018 led to a fatal attack, which caused a lot of concern among the residents here, but that was the only case of a deadly gator attack in the past few years.

 |Known for||Good weather and stunning architecture|

 |Most relevant alligator sighting||2022|

 Due to the number of alligator sightings in this city, it is now deemed one of South Carolina’s homes for alligators.
-A particular sighting happened recently, in May of 2022, where the police tied up a 6-foot alligator trying to budge inside a parking garage.
+A particular sighting happened in May 2022 where the police tied up a 6-foot alligator trying to budge inside a parking garage.
 Many residents are concerned about this incident because Charleston alligators are only found in rivers, marshes, canals, ponds, and lakes.
 One sighting was also recorded as a video taken by a citizen of an alligator strolling outside a school, posing a threat, especially to the students of that particular school and the nearby residents.

 FAQs (Frequently Asked Questions)

 How many shark attacks have led to fatalities in South Carolina?

 There have been four shark attacks that led to fatalities in South Carolina.
 Surprisingly, the first-ever recorded fatality in the state took place in 2016, but since then three more have taken place.
 The most recent was in June 2022, when an alligator killed a man near Myrtle Beach.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.